 With this desire to ride new events all the time it’s no surprise that I very rarely go back to the same event twice.
 This is not a reflection of the events being good or not, it’s just that with finite time and money, and a ‘must do’ list of events that is ever increasing it’s difficult to ever repeat anything.

 There are however a few events that I will continue to go back to as long as the organisers give up their time and usually money to put these events on.
 Hit The North in Manchester is one of these events.
 Hit The North falls early in the year in February.
 The weather can be blizzards of snow or glorious sunshine.
 February in the UK is strange that way.
-The course on the whole remains mostly unchanged ( this is no bad thing) and the format is very simple: You race for two hours and ride a CX bike or an MTB (or if you are fancy you have both just in case).
+The course on the whole remains mostly unchanged ( this is no bad thing) and the format is very simple: You race for two hours and ride a cyclocross bike or a mountain bike (or if you are fancy you have both just in case).